 - Columns L-N are payload attributes that don't even need to be registered in Senzing since they do not help resolution.
 But they are useful to display to users when presented with a match.

-Best Practices
+Best practices

-- Always map to NAME_ORG if you know its an organization name.
-Otherwise map to name_full or name_last/first, etc.
+- Always map to NAME_ORG if you know it's an organization name.
+Otherwise, map to name_full or name_last/first, etc.

-- Always specify the PRIMARY label on a name even if there are no AKAs.
+- Always specify the PRIMARY label on a name, even if there are no AKAs.
 A primary name should be considered before an AKA in any best name calculation.

 - Always specify the BUSINESS label for the one physical location of an organization.
 It will keep chain stores and other subsidiaries from resolving even if they have the same name, phone number, and website.